-Verizon asking Obama to veto any device ban that might result from the mobile industry patent wars
+Verizon asking Obama to veto any device ban that might result from the mobile industry patent wars17

 To put things in perspective - the International Trade Commission became the go-to body on patent infringement lawsuits and counter-lawsuits for the mobile industry, since the regular courts are fairly bound by a Supreme Court decision in an eBay case from 2006.
 The precedent made it harder to win an import ban on infringing products there, with the most likely settlement being cross-licensing of patents, or cash in hand.